 Wedding Oak Tree

 Wedding Oak Tree sits just outside of town.
 Legend has it that this ancient oak was a revered location for Indian marriage ceremonies.
 The tree has endured just like eternal love.
-Soon, early settlers adopted the tradition.
+Soon after arrival, early settlers adopted the tradition.
 In fact, it is still a popular wedding venue today!
 Listed among the historic trees of Texas, it’s a great bike ride away from town, a place for a photo op or a romantic serenade for your sweetheart!